wwwutz/movieinfo/README.md

 Well, it downloads and creates the most interesting `.txt` file only it you either supply the ID or there is only one result fopr your search.

-# the interesting part
+# The final result as a .txt file

+Add `--download` to finally create `Title-tmdbID.txt` with all movie meta information we need

 ```
-$ ./movieinfo -i 861
+$ ./movieinfo -d -i 861
      arg:
   search:
       id:  861